 Curry Health Center is an integral part of the University of Montana’s response to the novel coronavirus.
-Our clinical team members are equipped to screen for and respond to potential COVID-19 cases.
+Our clinical team members are equipped to screen and test for and respond to potential COVID-19 cases.
 We have implemented protocols for screening patients with respiratory illness and stepped up the infection prevention program in the building.
-We work in close alignment with the Centers for Disease Control and Prevention (CDC) and Missoula County Public Health to stay abreast of the latest news, best practices, and guidelines.
+We work in close alignment with the Centers for Disease Control and Prevention (CDC) and Missoula County Public Health (MCCHD) to stay abreast of the latest news, best practices, and guidelines.

 The symptoms include: